 - Acted for an international hotel management company registered in Switzerland against a hotel owner in Jakarta in setting aside three arbitral awards made in Singapore.
 The Court of Appeal decision in this matter is the leading case in Singapore on the role of pleadings in arbitration under the SIAC rules.

 - Acted for an owner of a steel plant in Philippines against the liquidator and secured creditors in applications to set aside an arbitral award made in Singapore.
 The underlying dispute involved a claim of over US$200 million, and was governed by Philippine law.
 The Court of Appeal decision in this matter is the leading case in Singapore on the consequences of a setting aside an arbitral award on the tribunal’s mandate.

-- Contributor, International Fraud & Asset Tracing 2021 Guide, Singapore Chapter, Chambers and Partners (2021)
+- Contributor, International Fraud & Asset Tracing Guide, Singapore Chapter, Chambers and Partners (2021 and 2022 editions)